sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

 ---

-### Understanding the Basics of iMMERSE Anti Aliasing's Parameters
+### Understanding the Basic Parameters of  iMMERSE Anti Aliasing:

 * Edge Detection Type - Different options given to the user in order to allow for customability in what type of edge detection is used.
 (Best being `Color edge detection (max)`)

 * Enable Predicated Thresholding - Allows for iMMERSE Anti Alaiasing to utilize the depth buffer to better calculate edges that often get missed by the edge detection methods.
 (Best being enabled)
-* Debug Output - Several options for the user to better configure iMMERSE Anti Aliasing

 * SMAA_USE_EXTENDED_EDGE_DETECTION - This preprocessor for iMMERSE Anti Aliasing extends the color detection range of SMAA, allowing for increased detection of edges.
 (Usable Values: 0/1)

 <details markdown="block" class="details-tree">